consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 The JWT may contain any other [IANA JSON Web Token Claims](https://www.iana.org/assignments/jwt/jwt.xhtml#claims) but minimally must contain the claims outlined in [section 3.04](#304-schema-identity-encapsulation) regarding identity encapsulation.

 The URL Parameter `kid` MUST contain an agreed-upon identifier which a Privacy Infrastructure Provider can use to identify the source of the request, and ultimately which Authorized Agent's signing key to use to verify the request.
-This identifier MUST match the `iss` field within the JWT itself.
+This identifier MUST match the `iss` field within the JWT itself. `iss` and `kid` MUST be compared case-insensitive and match a regular expression `[0-9a-zA-Z]+` (ASCII alphanumeric plus hyphen).

 #### 2.02.1 `POST /exercise` Response